 Workday has officially thrown its hat in the big data ring.

-The Pleasanton, Calif.-based financial and human capital management (HCM) software vendor announced the availability of its Big Data
+The Pleasanton, Calif.-based financial and human capital management (HCM) software vendor announced the availability of its Big Data Analytics offering this week in San Francisco at its annual user conference, Workday Rising.

 "Workday Big Data Analytics is built around the concept of taking all the Workday data, putting it into a next generation of data warehouse, and being able to bring in any type of enterprise data -- Google docs, Salesforce.com data, Jira, Office documents -- [as well as] public data -- government census, LinkedIn, weather data -- and do deep analysis against that data and really figure out where your business is going," said Aneel Bhusri, Workday co-CEO.